Rather than admitting mistakes, BJP govt blaming Nehru for people's problems: Manmohan Singh | Politics

 The BJP had been in power for more than seven years and was still blaming first prime minister Jawaharlal Nehru for the problems of the people, former prime minister and Congress leader Manmohan Singh said on Thursday in a scathing attack against the Modi-led government.

-Targeting the Central government on a host of issues, including the farmers' agitation, foreign policy, price rise and unemployment, Singh said ahead of the Punjab elections on February 20 that the BJP's nationalism was based on the British policy of "divide and rule".
+Targeting the central government on a host of issues, including the farmers' agitation, foreign policy, price rise and unemployment, Singh said ahead of the Punjab elections on February 20 that the BJP's nationalism was ''fake'' and was based on the British policy of ''divide and rule''.

 The Congress played the message delivered in Punjabi at a press conference here.

+Further targeting the Centre on foreign policy matters, Singh said, ''Old friends are constantly alienating from us, while our relations with neighbouring countries are also deteriorating.'' ''I hope that now the ruling dispensation has come to understand that the relations of the countries do not improve by forcefully embracing the leaders, playing on a swing with them or going for uninvited biryani,'' he said, in a swipe at Prime Minister Narendra Modi.

-He said the government does not have trust in the country's constitution and "institutions are continuously being weakened".
+With the Congress targeting the Centre saying its governance was visible only in advertisements, Singh said, ''The truth somehow always comes to the fore.
+It is very easy to talk big things but it is very difficult to put those things into action.''
+He said the government does not have trust in the country's constitution and ''institutions are continuously being weakened''.

+''Today the situation is very worrisome.
+In the midst of the coronavirus pandemic, the short-sighted policies of the central government, on the one hand, have caused people to suffer from falling economy, rising inflation and unemployment.

 It is very important to address the issues of Punjab's development, its farming and unemployment, he said.

-At the international level, prestige of India and Indians was enhanced, he said, while adding that the country remembers the good work done during the Congress-led UPA rule.
+At the international level, prestige of India and Indians was enhanced, he added.

+Singh also said that he was satisfied that the ''false propaganda'' under which various allegations were levelled by the BJP and ''its B and C teams'' against him and his dispensation when he was the PM has come to light today and the country remembers the good work of the Congress-led UPA regime from 2004-2014.

+He said the country today was at a critical juncture and he had hoped to be among the people during the elections in five states, but considering the opinion of doctors amid the Covid situation, he thought of reaching out through his video message.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)